arrahman17/Learning-Analytics-Project-/README.md

 - You will improve communication, presentation ,theoritical and practical skills
 - You have the oppurtunity to Brainstorm ideas during workshops and will have the chance to work with globally minded students
 - This project was the part of Learning Analytics course
+- Personally, i like the teaching methode of prof. Chatti